 Troy University offers a tuition and fees payment plan for Troy campus students enrolling for Fall and Spring semesters to help budget college costs.
 Troy encourages full payment of all tuition and related fees prior to the first day of the semester.
 Failure to pay the balance in full will result in the student's automatic enrollment in the payment plan.
-As a part of this plan, a student is required to pay one-third of all semester charges before the first day of class with the second payment due four weeks later and the final payment due approximately nine weeks after the start of the semester.
+As a part of this plan, a student is required to pay one-half of all semester charges before the first day of class with the final payment due approximately eight weeks after the start of the semester.